Gabriel-Dalmoro/project-1/README.md

 3. The game is a 3X3 grid, and each quadrant is a different environmet.
 There are challenges in some quadrants and prizes to be gained.

+4. Type "left", "right", "up", "down" **or** "north", "south", "east", "west", to move around.

-4. You can save your progress and resume where you left off by creating a username and logging back in with it.
+5. You can save your progress and resume where you left off by creating a username and logging back in with it.

 ---